rlipscombe/nancy-hosting/WcfHost/ReadMe.txt

 Note: Nancy requires .NET 4.0.
 To install this on a default-install Windows Server 2008 R2 Standard box, you'll need to download and install it from [1] (for the standalone installer).
+You need *no* other Windows Features or Roles installed, at least for this sample.

 [1] Microsoft .NET Framework 4 (Standalone Installer)
     http://www.microsoft.com/en-us/download/details.aspx?id=17718

 Bugs:
- * If you specify a URL on the command line, the base path no longer matches, so you'll get a "404 Not Found".
+ * [ ] If you specify a URL on the command line, and you don't specify a trailing /, the base path no longer matches, so you'll get a "404 Not Found".
        As a quick fix, I added a route for /nancy to match the second URL example above.